Coolify vs Dokploy: The Data That Will Make Your Choice

 Coolify’s feature set includes broader database support with additions like DragonflyDB and KeyDB, offering users more options for storage engines.
 Dokploy focuses on core databases, optimizing for stability and lightweight usage.

-Networking strategies differ: Coolify leverages Cloudflare Tunnels, providing seamless external access with inherent security features, while Dokploy utilizes Traefik, a versatile reverse proxy that suits complex routing scenarios.
+Networking strategies differ: Coolify uses Cloudflare Tunnels, providing smooth external access with inherent security features, while Dokploy utilizes Traefik, a versatile reverse proxy that suits complex routing scenarios.

 Monitoring and logging in Coolify are built into the UI, catering to teams seeking embedded visibility.
 Dokploy favors command-line access and integration with existing tools, supporting more customized setups.